jzumbrun/disney_data/readme.txt

 1. Download and unzip the plugin into your WordPress plugins directory (usually `/wp-content/plugins/`).
 2. Activate the plugin through the 'Plugins' menu in your WordPress Admin.

-A page will be created for every data 'endpoint' provided by touringplans.com.
+A page will be created for every data park and service by touringplans.com.
-For example a Page Titled "Magic Kingdom Dining Aloha Isle" with data from http://touringplans.com/magic-kingdom/dining/aloha-isle.json will be created.
+For example a Page Titled "Magic Kingdom Dining" with data from http://touringplans.com/magic-kingdom/dining.json will be created.

+Once a list page is visited the site pages will be created.
+Whenever a new site is listed in the service it's page will be created.

 Once these pages exist, or if they already exist they will not be removed or override your custom changes, thus updates to this plugin will not remove data you have entered above or below the shortcode.